ArielleZhang/ESC204_PraxisIII_The_wandering_sheep/README.md

 ## Back end requirements
 1. The back end database with an example used in the demo video is in /Backend Database.

-## PM documentations and the final deliverables:
+## PM documentations and the final deliverables
 1. The PM artefacts are in /Team Process (formal checkin documents), and /Housekeeping.
 2. There are two main deliverables, the Proposal and the Pitch, relavent documents are in /Design Milestones.